Pathfinders (Seventh-day Adventist): Organization

 Each Pathfinder club is run by a director of the club, deputy directors, counselors, instructors, chaplain, secretary and treasurer.
 The administrative offices of the club require that trained people are occupying the function.
 The General Conference Youth Department instructs that preferably leaders be invested - 18 years old, who have completed the "Class Leader" - or at least they are fulfilling the requirements of the Class Leader.

-The club is divided into separate units, classified by sex and age.
-Each unit has an average of six or eight pathfinders, accompanied by a counselor, who is their leader.
+The club is divided into separate units, classified by age.
+Each unit has an average of six or eight pathfinders, depending on club size, who are accompanied by a counselor.
+The counselor is the unit leader.
 The unit functions as a cell of the club, or "micro-club" because it also develops an administrative organization chart with a captain and a secretary, and develops practical and theoretical activities through interaction among its members.

 Clubs are also organized into "regions", which act as groups of geographically close local clubs.
 Regions usually have the authority to develop longer term activities (e.g. camporees), demanding more effort and planning, also supporting the clubs through the "regional team".
 The region is coordinated by a regional coordinator, usually an invested leader.

 On a broader scope is the local coordination of Pathfinder fields (missions, associations, unions and divisions), which, as well as regional, has the mandate to coordinate activities that require more planning, besides answering to the General Conference for all activities and work done in a geographic region.